i-dot-ai/lex/src/lex/README.md

 For standard document types (Legislation, Amendments, Caselaw):
 1. Calls the appropriate scraper to get content (BeautifulSoup objects)
 2. Passes the content to the parser to create models
-3. Uploads the models to Elasticsearch using the document handling utilities
+3. Generates embeddings (dense + sparse vectors)
-4. Elasticsearch automatically handles embedding and indexing
+4. Uploads the models to Qdrant with hybrid vectors

 For explanatory notes:
 1. Calls the `ExplanatoryNoteScraperAndParser` which handles both scraping and parsing in one operation
 2. Receives models directly from the scraper-parser
-3. Uploads the models to Elasticsearch
+3. Generates embeddings (dense + sparse vectors)
-4. Elasticsearch automatically handles embedding and indexing
+4. Uploads the models to Qdrant with hybrid vectors

 #### Core Utilities

-- `document.py`: Manages batching, uploading, and updating documents
+- `embeddings.py`: Generates dense (Azure OpenAI) and sparse (FastEmbed BM25) vectors
-- `clients.py`: Provides Elasticsearch client configuration
+- `qdrant_client.py`: Provides Qdrant client singleton
-- `index.py`: Handles index creation and management
+- `pipeline_utils.py`: Manages batching and document processing